Richard Ball (Michigan politician)

-Richard Ball (May 8, 1932 - September 7, 2019) was a Republican member of the Michigan House of Representatives from 2005-2010 representing Shiawassee County and three townships in Clinton County.
+Richard J. Ball (May 8, 1932 – September 7, 2019) was an American politician who was a Republican member of the Michigan House of Representatives from 2005 to 2010, representing Shiawassee County and three townships in Clinton County.

 Biography

-He had been an optometrist in Owosso for over 50 years, following the tradition of his father, Dr. L.P.
+Richard J. Ball was born in Owosso, Michigan on May 8, 1932.
+He was an optometrist in Owosso for over 50 years, following the tradition of his father, Dr. L.P.
 Ball, who practiced in Owosso for 54 years.
 Dr. Ball received a lifetime achievement award from the Michigan Optometric Association in 2001.

-He received a doctorate in visual experimental psychology from Michigan State University, and an optometry degree from Ohio State University in 1955.
-Dr. Ball was very active in the formation of the Michigan College of Optometry at Ferris State University.
+Ball received a doctorate in visual experimental psychology from Michigan State University, and an optometry degree from Ohio State University in 1955.
+Ball was very active in the formation of the Michigan College of Optometry at Ferris State University.
 He also served on the Owosso school board for 16 years.

+Ball died in Byron, Michigan on September 7, 2019, at the age of 87.